 Information for Medical Students, Residents and Volunteer Physicians

 Thank you for your interest in the Arusha Lutheran Medical Centre and Selian Lutheran Hospital.
 We are delighted to have medical students,residents and volunteer physicians join our work.
 Except by special arrangement with Dr. Jacobson, we accept medical students only for periods of two months or longer and residents, for one month or longer.
+Medical students must be in their clinical years of training.
 Should you decide to participate, we will offer you an experience in which you will be exposed to:

 1) Tanzania and the Swahili language

 If this sounds like the kind of program which interests you, you can request more information or apply by emailing Dr. Stephen Swanson, Staff Pediatrician/Infectious Diseases and Associate Professor of Pediatrics.
 If you apply, please consider addressing the following points in your email:

 1) why you desire to participate in our program

 ARUSHA LUTHERAN MEDICAL CENTRE and SELIAN LUTHERAN HOSPITAL INFORMATION